atroxaper/p6-LogP6/README.md

 # to-json will not be called here, because .debug-on returned Any for now
 .log(to-json(%map, :pretty, :sorted-keys)) with $log.debug-on;

-# from-json will be called here, because .warn-on returned a 'little logger'
+# from-json will be called here, because .warn-on returned a little logger
 # log will be with WARN level
 .log(from-json($str)<key>) with $log.warn-on;

 with $log.trace-on {
-  # this block will bot be executed for now
+  # this block will not be executed for now
   my $user-id = retrive-the-first-user-id-from-db();
   # use logf method to use sprintf-style logs
   .logf('the first user id in the database is %d', $user-id);